A user with full access to an existing Google Cloud Platform (GCP) project within BigQuery. Stitch won’t be able to create one for you.

 In the list, locate the user you want to use to connect BigQuery to Stitch.

-Click the Role(s) drop-down in the row for that user.
+Click the pencil icon in the row for the user.
+This will open the Edit Permissions modal.

 In the table below are the database user privileges Stitch requires to connect to and load data into BigQuery.